hirano00o/edy/README.md

    edy query [command options] [arguments...]

 OPTIONS:
-   --table-name value, -t value  DynamoDB table name --region value, -r value      AWS region
-   --profile value               AWS profile name --local value                 Port number or full URL if you connect such as dynamodb-local and LocalStack.
+   --table-name value, -t value    DynamoDB table name --region value, -r value        AWS region --profile value                 AWS profile name --local value                   Port number or full URL if you connect such as dynamodb-local and LocalStack.
                                    ex. --local 8000
    --partition value, -p value     The value of partition key --sort value, -s value          The value and condition of sort key.
                                    ex1. --sort "> 20"
                                    ex2. --sort "between 20 25"
                                    Available operator is =,<=,<,>=,>,between,begins_with --index value, --idx value      Global secondary index name --filter value, -f value        The condition if you use filter. ex. --filter "Age,N >= 20 and Email,S in alice@example.com bob@example.com or not Birthplace,S exists"
+                                   Available operator is =,<=,<,>=,>,between,begins_with,exists,in,contains --projection value, --pj value  Identifies and retrieve the attributes that you want.
-                                 Available operator is =,<=,<,>=,>,between,begins_with,exists,in,contains --help, -h                    show help (default: false)
+   --help, -h                      show help (default: false)
 ```

 ## If use DynamoDB Local or LocalStack